miasdk/HunterCS/Resources/335/Exam2/comprehensive-study-guide.md

-# CSCI 335 Comprehensive Exam 2 Study Guide
+# CSCI 335 Comprehensive Exam 2 Revised Study Guide

-This guide combines insights from Homework 5, 6, 7, and previous exam patterns to create a complete preparation resource for your upcoming exam.
+This guide combines insights from Homework 5, 6, 7, previous exam patterns, and additional materials on C++ STL, sorting algorithms, and data structures to create a complete preparation resource for your upcoming exam.

 ## Table of Contents
 1. [Topic Distribution & Focus Areas](#topic-distribution--focus-areas)